gcruzgar/UKsurvey/README.md

 A table with the frequency of each possible 5-dimensional state can be obtained using [crosstabulation](scripts/crosstabulation.py).
 The program can take any number of waves as input and outputs one table per wave (in CSV format).
 The outputs of this script can be used as the seed in household_microsynth.

 Note: reading in wave f produces a pandas warning due to mixed types in columns (395,396,399,400), these columns are dates and are not used in the crosstabulation so just ignore.
 Whenever you read in the file for wave f, this error will appear unless you specify the column types dtype={'column_name': dtype}.
-(Note: setting dtype=object will silence the warning, but will not make it more memory efficient.)
+(Note: setting dtype=object will silence the warning, but will not make it more memory efficient.
+Alternatively, use pd.options.mode.chained_assignment = None)

 There is still a diference between rooms in survey and census even after mapping.
 Perhaps the remap is not possible as it requires information we do not have, however, the distributions are quite close.
 It is just important to keep the different definitions in mind when look at any outputs produced by the data.